Jump to Content

 Opening Welcome Keynote

 How will the regulatory landscape impact insurance risk managers?
-Among this year’s sessions will be an important regulatory outlook delivered by Rob Nichols, President and CEO of the American Bankers Association.
-Don’t miss your chance to explore anticipated regulations and their impact on your insurance risk management strategy.
+Don’t miss your chance to explore anticipated regulations and their impacts on your insurance risk management strategy.

 • Rob Nichols, President and CEO, American Bankers Association